vejuhust/Marauder-Map/README.md

 Crawlers for data from external providers

 ### ../Crawlers/Basic
-Crawlers for basic transit information, which is used to create the database for the first time
+Crawlers for basic transit information, which is used to create the database from scratch